charnad/viktoras.de/source/_posts/2019-08-04-helper-classes-dont-help.md

 $this->getLogger()->debug(FormatHelper::formatXml($response));
 ```

 I hope you get the idea.
-So here is where I see the problem.
+So here is where I see the problem. <!--more-->

 #### Cohesion
 Cohesion is a metric of how much parts of a module or class belong together.
 You should aim at having cohesive classes.
 Each class should have a precisely defined task, do that and nothing more.
 Helper classes usually have methods that are all over the place.
 Even if there is some general idea, e.g. `DateHelper`, it's methods can still do a multitude of things: parsing, converting, formatting, calculation.
 Very often helpers classes are just a dump of functions that would otherwise have one common word in name.